Sprint naar content

 • Collaboration

-• Communication and Presentation
+• Communication and presentation

-• Critical Thinking and Reasoning
+• Critical thinking and reasoning

 • Examination and Inquiry

-Andres Dorcich Alfaro about the programma
+Andres Dorcich Alfaro about the programme

-“There is always an industrial engineer involved in everything”
+“There is always an industrial engineer involved in everything.”

 What does a typical study week look like?